Tutorial

 Server-side sync (recommended)

-To implement server-side sync using webhooks, you will need to do the following:
+To implement server-side sync using webhooks, you will need to do the following:- Set up webhooks per our guide.

 - Handle the